POLICE are investigating the theft of power cables worth more than £2,000, stolen in villages near Bromsgrove and Droitwich.

 Police are now asking residents, who live near to power lines, to be on the look out and report any suspicious activity.

-A representative from Western Power Distribution (WPD) said: "Metal theft is a nationwide problem but it has escalated in the last few years and is currently costing WPD around £1.5 million a year to put right.
+A representative from Western Power Distribution (WPD) said: "Metal theft is a nationwide problem but it has escalated in the last few years and is currently costing WPD around £1.5 million a year

 "It affects our substations, but even overhead and underground lines have become targets, which is hard to believe when you consider the extremely high voltages involved.